HVIP Services & Resources

 - Assist with victim impact statement

-The Houston-HVIP assists clients in developing physical safety plans and connecting with external services to support safety and well-being.
+The Houston-HVIP assists clients in developing safety plans and connecting with external services to support safety and well-being.

-- Provide physical safety planning for client
+- Provide safety planning for client

-- Support client in making a police report
+- Support client in making a police report and navigating communication with law enforcement

 - Assist client in completing a child protective services report